- CLASS: Mammalia (Mammals)

 Their tail is not prehensile and varies in length, depending on the species.
 Lemurs range greatly in size from the pygmy mouse lemur to the indri.
 Lemurs have bright round eyes and soft fur that varies in color, depending on the species.
 The most common lemur colors are white, gray, black, brown, and red-brown.
 In some species, males and females have different coloring.
 For example, blue-eyed black lemur males are solid black while the females are reddish-brown.

-The lemur species that are diurnal are social and live in family groups or troops.
+Lemurs that are diurnal are social and live in family groups or troops.
 They follow the safety-in-numbers idea, using alarm calls when a predator is spotted to inform the rest of the group.
-The nocturnal lemur species do not live in large groups but have the cover of night to help protect them.
-And some lemur species are active day and night!
+Nocturnal lemurs do not live in large groups but have the cover of night to help protect them.
+And some lemurs are active day and night!
 The primary predator of lemurs is the fossa, although they can fall prey to large boas, harrier hawks, and introduced species, as well.

 The aye-aye—one of a kind: The aye-aye is covered in coarse, black hair with white tips.
 It has a long, bushy tail and large radar-like ears.
 Its large incisor teeth are like a rodent’s in that they never stop growing.
 This allows the aye-aye to chew through tree bark and nuts to find grubs to eat.